Back to Blog

 B. Third-Party Powerhouses

 For advanced needs—like prepaid flows, build-a-box functionality, or complex tiered discounts—apps like Recharge, Bold, or Loop are industry standards.
-They leverage the Shopify Subscription API but offer richer features for churn mitigation (e.g., 'skip shipment' instead of cancel) and analytics.
+They use the Shopify Subscription API but offer richer features for churn mitigation (e.g., 'skip shipment' instead of cancel) and analytics.

 2. Technical Implementation: The Selling Plan API